2020 WGC-Mexico Championship

 The 2020 WGC-Mexico Championship was a golf tournament played February 20–23 at Club de Golf Chapultepec in Naucalpan, Mexico, just west of Mexico City.
 It was the 21st time the WGC Championship is played, and the first of the World Golf Championships events to be staged in 2020.
 The approximate elevation of the course's clubhouse is 2400 m above sea level.

 Patrick Reed won his second WGC Championship (first in Mexico), by a single stroke ahead of Bryson DeChambeau.
 DeChambeau was leading heading into the final stages, but scored an aggregate one-over-par on the final 4 holes, whereas Reed birdied the 15th, 16th, and 17th.
 During the final round five players had a share of the lead, with the other main challengers being Justin Thomas, Rory McIlroy, Jon Rahm, Erik van Rooyen.

+This was the final time this event was held in Mexico; the following year's edition was scheduled to return, but due to the COVID-19 pandemic, it was moved to Florida in January 2021 (and played in late February).